 We're really sorry that you think there might be a problem with your clock.
 If you would kindly complete the following questions for us we will be able to identify the best suggestions or plan of action to help.

 Please note, this form is designed only for reporting problems with either the weather scenery not moving at all, or showing a forecast that you think may be wrong.
 If the problem would be better described as the scenery not lining up correctly, looking a bit strange or 'juddering' (making a strange noise when trying to change scenery), there is a more relevant form that you should complete instead.
-These can be found by returning to the previous page (or clicking on the above in-text hyperlinks).
+These can be found by returning to the previous page.

 Before you begin completing the form found below, you may find the following information helpful, or even answers your concerns: